Readless

 Choose Instapaper if...

 You want the cleanest reading interface with speed-reading and Kindle integration.
 Best for focused readers who prefer distraction-free text and send articles to their Kindle.
-Premium costs $60/year (as of April 2026).
+Premium costs $5.99/month or $59.99/year (as of May 2026).

 Choose Readwise Reader if...

 You highlight extensively and want AI-powered features, PDF support, RSS feeds, and integrations with Obsidian or Notion.
 Best for power readers and researchers.
-At $120/year (as of April 2026), it's the most expensive but most comprehensive option.
+Reader is included with the Readwise Full plan at $9.99/month billed annually (~$120/year) (as of May 2026) — the most expensive but most comprehensive option.

 Choose Matter if...

 You're an iOS user who wants human-like text-to-speech and a polished reading experience.
 Best for listeners who consume articles via audio.
-Free tier available; premium is $80/year (as of April 2026).
+Free tier available; premium is around $60/year (Matter Premium) (as of May 2026).

 Choose GoodLinks if...

 You prefer a one-time purchase over subscriptions and use Apple devices exclusively.
-At $9.99 once (as of April 2026), it's the most affordable long-term option.
+At $9.99 once on the App Store (as of May 2026), it's the most affordable long-term option.
 No account required — data stays on your device via iCloud sync.

 Choose Raindrop.io if...